cynthialmy/cynthialmy.github.io/_posts/2026-01-27-policy-aware-factuality-assessment.md

 Content moderation has a structural constraint.
 A claim can be factually false yet policy-compliant (the earth is flat on most platforms).
 A claim can be factually true yet policy-violative (doxxing with accurate information).
 Systems that collapse factuality and policy into one score drift toward either over-enforcement or under-enforcement.

-This system keeps them separate. **AI agents propose analysis.
+The system keeps them separate. **AI agents propose analysis.
 Policy frameworks constrain actions.
 Humans make final calls in high-stakes cases.** The pipeline allocates compute proportional to risk: low-risk content gets fast routing, high-risk content gets deeper analysis and human review.

 ## System Flow